Quiz: How Respectful And Inclusive Is Your Workplace?

 How clear is the path to advancement in your workplace?

-A. The steps to move up or grow in your job are clear and fair for everyone.
+A. The steps to grow or advance are clear, consistent, and fair for everyone.

-B. There are some guidelines, but the full process isn't clear to most people.
+B. Some guidelines exist, but the full process is not clear to most people.

 2. Voice and Participation

-When team members share ideas or concerns during discussions, what typically happens?
+When team members share ideas or concerns, what typically happens?

 B. Some voices are heard more than others, with certain individuals receiving more attention.